 Vincent grew up in Bergen County and is a graduate of Becton Regional High School in East Rutherford.
 He is employed by the Borough of Carlstadt and is the President of the Department of Public Works Workers Association.
 Vincent’s knowledge of public sector operations and facilities management is an asset to the Woodland Park Borough Council.

 Councilman De Cesare is a former member of the West Paterson Boys & Girls Club, where he was a baseball and basketball coach.
 He is a past Vice President of the Woodland Park Democratic Club and previously served as Fundraising Chairman for the Mayor’s Civic Association.

 Vincent resides on Woodrow Avenue with his wife, Santa.
 They have two sons, Mark and John and are parishioners of St. Philip’s Church in Clifton.

 Councilwoman Tina Gatti

-Tina Gatti is currently serving her fifth term on the Woodland Park Borough Council and served as Council President in 2012.
+Tina Gatti is currently serving her fifth term on the Woodland Park Borough Council and was elected by her colleagues as Council President in 2012.
 Tina is the Chairwoman of the Administration and Finance Committee.
 Additionally, she previously chaired the Public Works Committee overseeing many road resurfacing efforts and sewer and water utility projects.